shentong000987/AMLS_22-23_SN22128805_new/README.md

+This is the final version of project, the previous temporary version can be access from: https://github.com/shentong000987/AMLS_22-23_SN22128805

 PART1 - brief description of the organization of project

 This Project is designed to complete the ELEC0134 AMLS Coursework (22-23)